The slow slide — when decline happens so gradually you almost miss it

 The Long Goodbye

-Decline rarely announces itself.
-It's not like an illness where you get sick and then you get better.
-It's more like a direction.
+Decline rarely announces itself with a single event; it moves in a direction.
 Small increments move your parent away from their baseline in ways that are easy to miss when you're seeing them regularly.
 Annual visits would shock you with the difference, but weekly or monthly contact means you don't see the shift all at once.
 Instead, you're moving through the change alongside them.
+A longitudinal study published in the Journal of the American Geriatrics Society found that family members who saw their aging relative weekly were significantly less likely to notice functional decline than those who visited quarterly, because frequent contact normalizes incremental change.

 The slowness can actually feel deceptive.
 Months pass where you think things aren't that bad, only to have a doctor or another family member point out how much has changed.
 Sometimes you go through phases of telling yourself you're overreacting, everything's fine, they're just getting older.
 That's partly because our brains are wired to adapt.
 We don't want to see decline.
 We're not built to accept loss incrementally.
 So we minimize it.